virtual/100daysofcode/index.md

 ## R2 Day 18: 2018-02-28 Wednesday

+> Woohoo!
+I finally have Laravel running on a local Vagrant instance. @jcs224 I hope you are proud! 🎉 It only took me since October.
+R2D18/#100DaysOfCode

 I am probably flip-flopping around too much, but I really want to start building a Bootstrap 4 template of an existing design.
 I'm hoping to do it using some smart setup, and now I'm researching Laravel again.
 With Vagrant.
 With VirtualBox, and Composer.

 I got stuck on the [install instructions](https://laravel.com/docs/5.6/homestead), thinking that cloning the Homestead repo was if the vagrant homestead library didn't work correctly, but now I understand.
 ScotchIO's [Getting started with Laravel Homestead](https://scotch.io/tutorials/getting-started-with-laravel-homestead) also helped me over some setup hurdles.